chaplinjs/chaplin/README.md

 ## The Example Application: Facebook Likes Browser

+While traditional site login using e-mail and password is still around, single sign-on gained popularity It’s common that user authentication

 The example application features a client-side OAuth 2.0 login with [Facebook Connect](https://developers.facebook.com/docs/reference/javascript/FB.login/).
 Facebook is a sample service provider.
 On moviepilot.com, we’re also using the [Google APIs Client Library](http://code.google.com/p/google-api-javascript-client/).
 We have experimented with [Twitter Anywhere](https://dev.twitter.com/docs/anywhere/welcome) which provides a client-side login but doesn’t support OAuth 2.0.
 (Moviepilot.com allows you to log in with Twitter, but it’s an old-school OAuth 1.0 server-side login.)